satyabratsahoo/Rover-AI/README.md

 # Rover-AI
 ##About
-A Rasberry PI based Analyzing Robot
+A Rasberry PI based Analyzing Robot.

 ##Version
 1.0.1

 ## Getting Started
-This project is a starting point for a Flutter application.
+This project is a Rasberry based Rover Navigation and analysis system.
+You can consider as a framework implementation for a Robot system